iotaledger/identity.rs/documentation/docs/specs/did/iota_did_method_spec.md

 ## CRUD Operations

-Create, Read, Update and Delete (CRUD) operations that change the DID Documents are to be submitted to an IOTA Tangle in order to be publicly available.
-They have to update or destroy the Alias Output including the DID document.
+Create, Read, Update and Delete (CRUD) operations that change the DID Documents are done through state or governance transitions of the Alias Output in order to be available on the ledger

-**These operation require fund transfer to cover storage deposit.
-Transactions must be carefully done in order to avoid fund loss**
+**These operations require fund transfer to cover storage deposit.
+Transactions must be carefully done in order to avoid fund loss.** For example, the amount of funds in the inputs should equal these in the outputs.
+Additionally, private keys of controllers must be stored securely.

 ### Create
 In order to create a simple self controlled DID two things are required: